 Travel Photography tips

-- January to March are the driest months and you will have the best sunset and sunrises
+- January to March are the driest months and you will have the best sunsets and sunrises

 - visit Phanom Rung and Muang Tam very late in the afternoon, almost wait for the security to kick you out.
 You will get the best colours as they tend to close very late, almost at sunset.